-If you are a secure tenant and you want to carry out alterations or improvements to your property, you must get written permission from us to do so.
+If you are a secure tenant and you want to carry out alterations or improvements to your property or outside of your home, you must get written permission from us to do so.
 You may also need planning permission or building regulations approval.
 You are responsible for getting this permission and paying any resulting fees.